javaee/jms-spec/pages/JMS20MeansLessCode.md

     ex.printStackTrace();
  }

 This requires less code.
-In addition it allows exceptions to be handled better: if you get an exception in the body of the try block, followed by an exception in <tt>close()</tt>, the first exception will be nicely nested within the first, so you can easily identify the root cause.
+In addition it allows exceptions to be handled better: if you get an exception in the body of the try block, followed by an exception in `close()`, the first exception will be nicely nested within the first, so you can easily identify the root cause.

-The same syntax may be used when creating a <tt>JMSContext</tt>.
+The same syntax may be used when creating a `JMSContext`.

 ## No need to pass in two parameters when creating a session in Java SE